How to Clean Up the Windows Installer Cache Folder

 windows installer - delete unwanted files

-What is Windows Installer folder?
+What is the Windows Installer folder?

-Sometime later, you may decide you want to repair, uninstall or reinstall the program via Apps & Features or Programs & Features in the Control Panel.
-At that time, the system needs the .msi package from the Installer folder to repair, reinstall or cleanly uninstall the software.
+Sometime later, you may decide you want to repair, uninstall, or reinstall the program via Apps & Features or Programs & Features in the Control Panel.
+At that time, the system needs the .msi package from the Installer folder to repair, reinstall, or cleanly uninstall the software.

 If the corresponding setup package (.msi or .msp) file isn’t found, Windows throws the error “The installation source for this product is not available.
 Verify that the source exists and that you can access it.” when trying to repair or uninstall the problem.